 While some lighting instruments and dimmers are able to receive and directly interpret Art-Net messages, most lighting equipment must be controlled using the DMX control protocol.
 To connect to DMX-controlled lighting equipment, you’ll need an Art-Net interface, often called a node, which is a device that receives Art-Net messages from a network and outputs DMX messages over a traditional DMX connection.
 QLab is compatible with any Art-net interface that uses ethernet or WiFi.

-The second way QLab can communicate with lighting equipment is by using a compatible USB-DMX interface.
-Right now, these five commonly used and affordable USB-DMX interfaces are supported:
+The second way QLab can communicate with lighting equipment is by using any of the following compatible USB-DMX interfaces:

-These devices connect directly to your Mac over USB, and output DMX using a traditional DMX connection.
+These devices connect directly to your Mac over USB, and output DMX using a traditional XLR-3 or XLR-5 DMX connection.

 DMX, which is short for Digital MultipleX, is a venerable, reliable digital communication standard for lighting equipment.
 DMX is generally transmitted using five-pin XLR cables, with one cable carrying a single universe of DMX.
 One universe contains 512 channels, and each channel is simply an address paired with a value.
 The status of the entire group of 512 channels is broadcast every 23 milliseconds or so; that’s called one frame of data.
 You can imagine a frame of DMX like this: